bibraj/radarbeamblock/README.md

 # radarbeamblock
 This is an UI based tool for calculation of beam blockage for new sites based on wradlib open source software https://github.com/wradlib/wradlib/

-The software can be downloaded from the Link https://mega.nz/file/SI1SiKzb#1Qfbc-AaRLfMkbcCbGHCfAy5IXnGppyq6V-cenmpJdI
+The software and DEM file can be downloaded from the Link https://mega.nz/file/SI1SiKzb#1Qfbc-AaRLfMkbcCbGHCfAy5IXnGppyq6V-cenmpJdI

 Requirements:
 OS: Windows 8, 10